Hacker0x01/docs.hackerone.com/docs/hackers/signal-and-impact.md

 id: "hackers/signal-and-impact"
 ---

-Signal provides a means of identifying hackers who have had consistently valid reports while Impact highlights those with the greatest severity.
+Signal provides a means of identifying hackers who have had consistently valid reports, while Impact highlights those with the greatest severity.
+The higher a hacker's signal is, the higher the likelihood a submitted report will be reputable.
+The higher a hacker's impact is, the higher the likelihood the submitted report will have a significant severity level.

 HackerOne displays a hacker's percentile rank for their Signal and Impact relative to other hackers on the platform.
 Understanding both Signal and Impact will help you understand your performance relative to other hackers.

 ![how signal and impact look on a HackerOne profile](./images/sig-impact-rep-stats.png)